 Dr. Brady DeClerk grew up in Pocahontas, Arkansas.
 After receiving his bachelor’s degree from the University of Arkansas in human biological sciences and a Doctorate in Chiropractic Medicine from Logan University in St. Louis, he began practicing as a Chiropractor.
-Brady opened Omnis Rehab, now Omnis Integrative Medicine, in 2006.
+Brady opened Omnis Rehab in 2016.

 Brady is also a Co-Owner of Omnis CrossFit.
 He is a Level 2 CrossFit trainer and certified CrossFit Football trainer.